What is the carnivore diet?

 What are the downsides to the carnivore diet?

-- Essential micronutrients and antioxidants found in fruits, vegetables, whole grains and legumes are lacking in this diet, which can lead to deficiencies in key nutrients
+- Lack of essential micronutrients and antioxidants found in fruits, vegetables, wholegrains and legumes

 Emer Delaney BSc (Hons), RD has an honours degree in human nutrition and dietetics from the University of Ulster.
 She has worked as a dietitian in some of London’s top teaching hospitals and is currently based in Chelsea.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our terms and conditions for more information.